deads2k/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 This is a complex design.
 See the alternatives for why we propose it anyway.

+#### Levels of schema control

+There are three cases of control

+1. Full control of schema.
+This is the case where a new schema is being described and the author can decide to exclude particular fields or values of fields from the general update permission.
+ In this case, the schema author has full control.
+2. Embedding an existing schema into another schema.
+ This is the case where a new schema is being described, but the author embeds another type and therefore cannot exclude particular fields for fields that already have separate permissions.
+ Examples of this would be pod.spec.nodeName or more commonly metadata.labels.
+3. Cluster-admin or other extension excluding values from shipped schema.
+ This is the case where a schema has already been shipped, but there's a need to add restrictions for a field like labels.
+ For instance, sig-auth added namespace label `pod-security.kubernetes.io/enforce` to control permissions of pods on nodes and sig-scheduling added namespace label `scheduler.alpha.kubernetes.io/node-selector` to control which nodes the pods in a particular namespace can land on.
+ In both of these cases, it seems reasonable to allow manipulation of a general object, but restrict access to those labels.
+ The current design cannot accommodate this.

+<<[UNRESOLVED deads2k's thoughts ]>>
+Can we avoid handling the exclude version case 3?

+Can we handle the "include" version of case 3?

+I think we do if the field is already marked as needing another check.

+To even sensibly express the desired permissions, I think we would need to express at runtime (not schema building time), the patterns of labels that should be excluded from the UPDATE permission by default.
+Effectively, we would be trying to re-create the idea an admission plugin protecting a single label by a secondary ACL check.
+This is an opportunity to have a single permissions model for it if we're willing.
+I'm slightly biased towards trying to establish a generic permissions model with an explicit listing of all "exclude" label key names.

+<<[/UNRESOLVED]>>

 ### Risks and Mitigations

 This design avoids the "grant an overly broad permission and then restrict it